Berlin Blockade

 Having initially concluded there was no way the airlift could work, the Soviets found its continued success an increasing embarrassment.
-On 12 May 1949, the USSR lifted the blockade of West Berlin, due to economic issues in East Berlin, although for a time the Americans and British continued to supply the city by air as they were worried that the Soviets would resume the blockade and were only trying to disrupt western supply lines.
+On 12 May 1949, the USSR lifted the blockade of West Berlin, due to economic issues in East Berlin, although for a time the Americans and British continued to supply the city by air as they were worried that the Soviets would resume the blockade and were only trying to disrupt Western supply lines.
 The Berlin Airlift officially ended on 30 September 1949 after fifteen months.
 The US Air Force had delivered 1,783,573 tons (76.4% of total) and the RAF 541,937 tons (23.3% of total), totalling 2,334,374 tons, nearly two-thirds of which was coal, on 278,228 flights to Berlin.
 In addition Canadian, Australian, New Zealand and South African air crews assisted the RAF during the blockade.
-The French also supported but only to provide for their military garrison.
+The French also conducted flights, but only to provide supplies for their military garrison.

 American C-47 and C-54 transport airplanes, together, flew over 92000000 mi in the process, almost the distance from Earth to the Sun.
 British transports, including Handley Page Haltons and Short Sunderlands, flew as well.
-At the height of the Airlift, one plane reached West Berlin every thirty seconds.
+At the height of the airlift, one plane reached West Berlin every thirty seconds.

 Seventeen American and eight British aircraft crashed during the operation.
 A total of 101 fatalities were recorded as a result of the operation, including 40 Britons and 31 Americans, mostly due to non-flying accidents.

 The Berlin Blockade served to highlight the competing ideological and economic visions for postwar Europe.
 It played a major role in aligning West Berlin with the United States and Britain as the major protecting powers, and in drawing West Germany into the NATO orbit several years later in 1955.